Story by: Lisa

 Life was simply just not the same.

 I have not been able to achieve a ‘perfectly normal life’.
 I can become winded very quickly when doing small things, things that I could have done without thinking before.
-I find myself struggling when out walking my dogs, or when walking up a hill, I cough a lot, I worry about Covid still, and I am fatigued quite often and usually without warning.
+I find myself struggling when out walking my dogs, or when walking up a hill, I cough a lot, I am fatigued quite often and usually without warning.
 I find it difficult to stand for long periods, I struggle with exercise, yet know how much I need it.

 All these things have impacted my emotional well-being and anxiety and low mood have become a feature of post-surgery life.
 Whilst my family continued to be fantastic in supporting me, I just kept thinking I was so far off being ‘normal’ again and that my life was forever changed.